JoyceOkh98/Food-Panda-Restaurant-Comparison-Analysis/README.md

 5. To inform business decisions with data-driven insights.

  Methodology:
-This project’s analysis was carried out using Microsoft Excel.
-The dataset was cleaned (duplicates were removed, empty cells were checked for) to ensure it is free from errors that could affect the analysis.
-There was a little shortcoming in the process of cleaning, where an error message was persistently popping up while trying to put the order date column in a text format.
 The next step taken for this analysis was to input the data in a pivot table to find the relationship between variables.